johannesjacobschneider/dns_classification_detection/README.md

 The **code** in this repository is released under the [MIT License](License.md).
 You are free to use, modify, and distribute it, provided you include proper attribution.

-The **datasets and documentation** are provided under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](https://creativecommons.org/licenses/by-nc/4.0/).
+The **datasets and documentation** are provided under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-This means you may share and adapt the material for non-commercial purposes, as long as you give appropriate credit.
+This means you may share and adapt the material for non-commercial purposes, as long as you give appropriate credit and distribute any derivative works under the same license.

+The datasets that include material from DGArchive are specifically provided under the CC BY-NC-SA 4.0 license.

 For details, see the [License](License.md) file.